Overview and Policy

 As mentioned above, HLS financial aid policy assumes that students will work for a minimum of 8 weeks in the summer.
 While most students either work as a summer associate in a private law firm or apply for funding from our Summer Public Interest Program to work in a public interest law job, we do not require you to do either of these.
 The only requirement is that you work in some capacity.
 You can volunteer, work for little pay or work in a non law-related job if circumstances require you do to so.

-Since eligibility for HLS Grant assistance is directly related to the student contribution from income, Student Financial Services will assess an imputed student contribution for students who do not meet the 8-week work requirement.
+Since eligibility for HLS Grant assistance is directly related to the student resources from income, Student Financial Services will assess an imputed student contribution for students who do not meet the 8-week work requirement.
 It would be unfair for a student to decide not to work and as a result receive a larger grant than a student who did work the required 8 weeks.
 Students who do not work due to a documented medical circumstance can appeal for a summer work waiver.

-Work requirement and an imputed student contribution from summer income will be calculated for the number of weeks not worked.
+Work requirement and an imputed student resources from summer income will be calculated for the number of weeks not worked.
 Please see the section “Minimum Contributions and Imputed Contributions” below for more information.
 If you have any question about your summer employment, contact our office for clarification of our policy.

 Working More Than the 12-Week Maximum at Different Rates of Pay

 For example, let us say you work at one firm for 6 weeks and make $2,500/week (gross).
 You then work at another firm for 8 weeks and make $3,000/week (gross).
 You have worked a total of 14 weeks, but we will only use the top 12 weeks in the calculation of your contribution from income.
-The calculation of income to use would be constructed as follows:
+The calculation of resources to use would be constructed as follows:

 - 8 weeks x $3,000 = $24,000; plus